eisfeuer/modutram/README.md

   modelTerminalId (optional, default = 0): Id of the terminal defined in the terminal model
 Return: position in the result.models (starting from 0)

+if you makes a cargo module you have to add `load = "cargo"` to the module modutram metadata.

 Example
 ```lua
 module:handleTerminals(function (terminalGroup)